formlio/forml/docs/serving.rst

 1. Fetching the serving manifest from the *project roster*.
 2. Selecting a particular model generation using the dynamic *rollout strategy* as defined in the serving manifest.
-3. Loading the selected model generation from the :doc:`model registry<registry/index>`.
+3. Loading the selected model generation from the :doc:`model registry<registry>`.
 4. Fetching all missing input features for augmenting the particular request according to the project :ref:`input DSL <concept-dsl>`.
 5. Running the prediction pipeline and responding with the result.